panaali/mseyfi.github.io/posts/ControlNet.md

 ![Controlnet Architecture](../images/stb5.jpg)

 *Fig. 3.
 Training procedure for Controlnet, with perceptual loss as an option.
-Note that perceptual loss is not mandatory. **Note that the input to the controlnet(the input before $\mathcal{E}$ block) is the same as what we expect in the inference time** *
+Note that perceptual loss is not mandatory. **Note that the input to the controlnet(the input before $\mathcal{E}$ block) is the same as what we expect in the inference time; however, the input to the stable diffusion in the inference time is a latent space noise as opposed to the training time which is the ground truth latent representation.** *

 ## 5. Training Procedure